nitin42/animate-components/docs/faq.md

 ```

 ### Multistep animations
 You can nest one or more components to do multistep animations.
+It works but it is not the most efficient way to perform the multistep animations (I am working on it).
 For example -

 ```javascript
 <Entrance>